leonjza/trauth/README.md

 An example `docker-compose.yml` is included to show how to get it up and running.
 It assumes that `htpass` is mounted externally.

-If couse, you could compile from source and run outside of docker too.
+Of course, you could compile from source and run outside of docker too.

 ## setup